Tim Thornton Ceramics - Technical

 Themes of Life

-These are my research notes for a project for an exhibition at Chapel Arts Centre, Andover, for which I'm making two pieces about the Royal Flying Corps and World War 1.
+These are my research notes for a project for an exhibition at Chapel Arts Centre, Andover, for which I made two pieces about the Royal Flying Corps and World War 1.
 The first casualty of the RFC died nearby, and came from Andover, where he is buried.
+One of the pieces I made is now at the Boscombe Down Aviation Collection, which has a significant collection of WW1 aircraft and equipment.